MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Modules.md

-Manually importing a module is required when a module isn't installed in the locations specified by the `$env:PSModulePath` environment variable, or when the module is provided as a standalone `.dll` or `.psm1` file, rather than an packaged module.
+Manually importing a module is required when a module isn't installed in the locations specified by the `$env:PSModulePath` environment variable, or when the module is provided as a standalone `.dll` or `.psm1` file, rather than a packaged module.

 You might also want to change how the module is imported in your session.
 For example, the **Prefix** parameter of `Import-Module` adds a distinctive prefix to the noun portion of the cmdlets imported from the module.
 The **NoClobber** parameter prevents the module from adding commands that would hide or replace existing commands in the session.
-Form more information, see [Manage name conflicts][03].
+For more information, see [Manage name conflicts][03].

 You can import a module that's installed in your `$env:PSModulePath` by